Alexa Voice Service Overview (v20160207)

 |TemplateRuntime||The interface for rendering visual metadata.
 For a conceptual overview, see Display Cards Overview.|

-Amazon regularly updates the AVS API with new features, performance enhancements, and bug fixes to offer the best experience to Alexa users.
-These changes may result in the transmission of new directives or new properties in the JSON, while maintaining backward compatibility for existing directives and properties.
-For additional information, see Interaction Model.
+Amazon regularly updates the Alexa Voice Service with new features, performance enhancements, and bug fixes to offer the best experience to Alexa users.
+These changes may result in the incremental versioning of each affected interface individually using a MAJOR.MINOR scheme.
+To learn more about interface versioning, see Capabilities API.